 To clean the black plastic bumpers, use the regular car shampoo you use for washing your car.

 In fact, I recommend washing your entire car before continuing.
 As a general rule, when you are doing restoration work on the exterior, you first wash the car.
+Any leftover dirt or road debris can further damage your paint.

 Pay extra care to the bumpers this time though.